 Deaconess Health Campus—The site of the former Deaconess Hospital at 311 Straight St., now known as Deaconess Health Campus.
-Use University of Cincinnati Medical Center at Deaconess to refer to psychiatric services offered at the site.
+(Former site for UCMC psychiatric services, which are now at Ridgeway.)

 Decades and centuries—Spell out numbers under 10 and lowercase century.
 "The 20th century is ... "; "in the ninth century."
 Don't use apostrophes when referring to decades: Wrong: the ’60s.
 Right: the 1960s.
 See Plurals of numbers.